expecting-snow/ohmyguid/README.md

 Use the command 'OhMyGuid: LookUp' to enter a guid and look it up.

+Use the command 'OhMyGuid: LookUp User' to enter a userPrincipalName and look it up.

 Use the command 'OhMyGuid: Refresh' when switching Microsoft Entra ID tenants.